Add Reference of EAGetMailObj ActiveX Object to Visual Basic 6 Project

 '' Delete method just mark the email as deleted,

-' Quit method pure the emails from server exactly.
+' Quit method expunge the emails from server permanently.

 oClient.Quit